RahilPrakashRam/RahilPrakashRam/README.md

 ### Teaching Assistant at The University of South Pacific (Feb 2023 – Present)
 Responsibilities:
-- Conducting laboratory sessions, providing feedback and support, grading assessments.
+- Conducting laboratory sessions, providing feedback and support, and grading assessments.
 - Collaborating with course instructors and other TAs, contributing to course development.

 ### Internship: IT Support at Vinod Patel Limited (Nov 2018 – Feb 2019)
 Responsibilities:
 - Troubleshoot hardware and software issues.
-- Assist in office administrative duties and setup computers for new employees.
+- Assist in office administrative duties and set up computers for new employees.

 ## Hobbies
 - Understanding different cultures through work/learning engagements.